gear-foundation/gear-wiki/docs/developing-contracts/gear-program.md

 ---
-sidebar_label: "Program State"
+sidebar_label: Program State
 sidebar_position: 2
 ---

 # Gear program state

 The program is the main unit of the Gear component.
-Program code is stored as an immutable Wasm blob.
+Program code is stored as an immutable WASM blob.
 Each program has a fixed amount of memory which persists between messagehandling (so-called static area).

 The minimum structure of the Gear program is this: